 What to focus on:

-- Though established, treat your business as vulnerable: With revenues growing rapidly, many entrepreneurs get overconfident and focused on expansion alone, losing their organization and product (or services) out of sight.
+- Treat your business as vulnerable: With revenues growing rapidly, many entrepreneurs get overconfident and focus on expansion alone.
 To maintain stability, keep your attention equally distributed between your organization, product/service portfolio and growing your customer base.

 The final stage of the business growth process is the maturity stage.

-This is where businesses have created their household brands, build a self-sustaining organization and maximized their market share.
+This stage occurs when businesses have created their household brands, build a self-sustaining organization and maximized their market share.

-While there is a sense of security that comes with being established in your niche, most medium to large organizations share the following pain points:
+While there is a sense of security that comes with being established in your niche, most medium to large organizations struggle with overcoming the challenges that this stage brings.

 What to focus on: